esztergalicz/workshop-gis-with-nosql/README.md

 We will now edit the views.py and write some queries to load the features from the database

 ### 3. Visualizing MongoDB documents on the map
 #####1.
-Task: visualize all pubs from the 'allpubs' collection
+Task: Visualize all pubs from the 'allpubs' collection
 Open views.py (either with pycharm or with notepad++) If you are using Notepad++ please change the following setting first:
 >Settings --> Preferences --> Tab Settings --> Tab size: 4
 > - [x] Replace by space

 During the following steps please make sure that the identation is correct!
 Either copy the spaces at the beginning of the lines too or type 4 spaces before inserting.

 1.a) Go to the section `#Connecting to MongoDB ` and copy the following below this section:
 ```Python